10 Mar Making a Digital Nomad Living

 Somehow, five months have dissolved since I last published a report of our progress towards making a digital nomad living.
-So, what have we been up?
+So, what have we been up to?
 Well, we’ve made visa runs to Penang and Hanoi, taken a spin on the Mae Hong Son Loop, celebrated our four-year travelversary and taken up yoga.
 Oh, in case you missed it, we also got married and started planning our onward adventures to Nepal and Sri Lanka.
 That might all sound exciting, but daily life in Chiang Mai has mainly been all about work.
 So, what have we achieved?

 What we’ve been working on